- First facility in UK to offer Small Scale LNG vessel loading from 1000m3

 National Grid Grain LNG is set to become the first LNG terminal in the UK to offer small scale vessel loading facilities (ssLNG) at its importation terminal on the Isle of Grain.

 The move further enhances Grain LNG’s position as a major European LNG Hub, building on the significant uptake of the truck loading facility.
 These services will enable the distribution of LNG to bunker commercial marine vessels and feed small scale LNG terminals across Europe.
 They will also enable the distribution of LNG as a fuel for trucks, off-grid industrial and commercial applications.

 Simon Culkin, Terminal Manager, for Grain LNG said: ““These are exciting times for the terminal and we’re looking forward to building on the world class facilities and services we offer.
 With the construction of our road tanker loading facility and expansion of our marine capabilities, Grain LNG will be at the centre of this increasingly important market sector.”

 Grain LNG is the largest importation terminal in Europe and eighth largest in the world in terms of tank capacity, something which provides its existing customer base of six major multinational organisations with a huge amount of flexibility to manage importation as well as break bulk activities.

-Grain LNG is currently launching an Open Season process to gauge market interest for the new offering and subject to approvals, the new service could be available from late 2016.
+Grain LNG is currently launching an Open Season process to gauge market interest for the new offering and subject to approvals, the new service could be available from early 2020.